mtelewa/nightsky-gazers/README.md

 * Ignore white space in text field [snippet](https://stackoverflow.com/questions/13766015/is-it-possible-to-configure-a-required-field-to-ignore-white-space)

 * Center a `button` element within a `div` [snippet](https://stackoverflow.com/questions/15300234/how-can-i-horizontally-center-a-button-element-in-a-div-element)

+* Toggle display boxes snippet for the navigation bar in addition to some hints on the basic project layout of the html and css files were based on the walkthrough project - Love Running

 * [Developer mozilla](https://developer.mozilla.org/), [CSS tricks](https://css-tricks.com/) and [W3Schools](https://www.w3schools.com/) were valuable resources for quickly checking declarations, attributes and values syntax of HTML and CSS